 Get out and explore YOUR Kentucky national parks!
 The Kentucky National Park Pentathlon encourages individuals and families to explore national parks in the state of Kentucky.

-On July 17, 2015, the National Park Service (NPS) launched the Kentucky National Park Pentathlon, inviting those who visit all five NPS sites in the state to earn a special free commemorative patch.
-The pentathlon is in recognition of the NPS 2016 Centennial.
+On July 17, 2015, the National Park Service launched the Kentucky National Park Pentathlon, inviting those who visit all five NPS sites in the state to earn a special free commemorative patch.

-Pentathlon participants can earn the commemorative patch by visiting all five Kentucky national parks by April 2017, and participating at a least one activity at each park.
+Pentathlon participants can earn the commemorative patch by visiting all five Kentucky national parks, and participating at a least one activity at each park.

 To participate, simply stop by a visitor center at any of the parks listed below and receive a pentathlon card.
 Date your visit on the appropriate line, and when all five lines are completed, give it to a park ranger for your patch.
 It's that easy!